Max Payne Extract

 Diegetic Sound: Muffled Audio

-The diegetic sound of the muffled audio gives a realistic approach on how the environment would sound when underwater
+The diegetic sound of the muffled audio gives a realistic approach on

 5